Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 ### Content

 * The font came from [Google Fonts](https://fonts.google.com/).
-* The form validation idea came from
+* The form validation idea came from (find this site)
 * [Mockflow](https://www.mockflow) was used to create the wireframes.
+* The Footer for the Social Media links was copied from "The Love Running" Project on The Code Institute LMS
+* The written content for "In association with" section was taken from the partners respected websites
+* The color scheme template card was cited from http://colormind.io/ and https://www.rolex.com/watches/cosmograph-daytona/m116506-0001.html

 ### Media